2 Sheets of Construction Paper

 Place the cookie cutter on a screen, pour in just enough pulp/seed mixture to spread it evenly.

 Tamp it down using your fingers.
 Then blot gently using a dry piece of paper towel or dry washcloth.
-The paper towel seems to work best and you can simply wring it out every so often to get the excess water off.

 Once your pumpkin is compressed, gently remove it from the cookie cutter and place it on a food dehydrator tray.